amontanher/CopaFilmes/README.md

 ## Run

-To install all project package dependencies, in the project directory, you can run:
+To install all project package dependencies, in the project directory (frontend folder), you can run:

 ```
 $ yarn install